1991 World Series: Game 7

+Ron Gant followed with a groundout to Kent Hrbek at first for the first out.
 The next batter was David Justice, and Tom Kelly emerged from the dugout to talk to his ace.
 Morris was not pleased to see his manager, as he thought that he was coming to the mound to remove him from the game.
 Instead, he was there to discuss strategy.
 Justice was a significant enough power threat that Kelly thought of intentionally walking Justice and pitching instead to Sid Bream, who had been struggling throughout the series with only three hits.

 Morris agreed with Kelly, and Justice was walked to load the bases for Bream.
 This proved to be the last in the series of events that ended up costing the Braves, as Morris induced a ground ball up the first base line.
-First baseman Kent Hrbek threw home to retire Smith, whose gaffe set the series in motion.
+First baseman Kent Hrbek threw home to retire Smith, whose gaffe had set the series in motion.
 Harper then fired back to Hrbek to retire Bream, who had been playing with chronic knee injuries (five previous surgeries and playing with a large brace on one knee still) and as a result was regarded as one of the slowest baserunners in the league.
 The rare 3-2-3 double play ended the inning, and the Braves did not have a runner reach base for the remainder of the game.

 In the bottom of the eighth, Randy Bush pinch-hit for Gagne to lead off for the Twins, and singled off Smoltz, then was removed in favor of the faster Al Newman to pinch-run.
 Smoltz then retired Gladden but gave up a single to Knoblauch, his eighth hit of the Series.
 With one out, runners on the corners, and Puckett coming to the plate, Cox elected to remove Smoltz from the game.

 Mike Stanton entered and was ordered to intentionally walk Puckett to load the bases—an unusual decision as managers usually only issue intentional walks when first base is open, not in circumstances where the walk will advance a runner into scoring position.
 But in this case, the next batter was Hrbek, who, though normally a power threat, had not had a hit since Game 3, and whom Stanton had struck out three times in a row (a reason the Braves used Stanton, a left-handed specialist).
 This time, Stanton got Hrbek to hit a relatively soft line drive to Lemke, who then stepped on second to double-up Knoblauch.
 The game continued with no score.